 Assessment for boys looking to enter Years 3, 4, 5, 6 & 7:

 As your son gets older, the process becomes more formalised.
 He will be invited to sit a Cognitive Ability Test (CAT) which will be completed here in school on a laptop.
 Depending on your son's age the assessment will either be 60 or 90 minutes long.
-Our Senior Deputy Head Academic will meet with him too to get to know him and find out about his interests.
-We ask that you send along a copy of your son's latest end of year full school report before the day.
+Our Deputy Head Academic will meet with him too to get to know him and find out about his interests.
+We ask that you send along a copy of your son's latest end of year full school report before the day and a sample of writing done in school.
 Again we are looking for well-rounded boys with a genuine interest in education in the broadest sense of the word, with interests that stretch beyond the confines of the academic curriculum and who are academically secure.

 Offer of a place:

 Providing your son meets our entrance criteria, an offer of a place for him will then be made.
-You will be given 2 weeks to accept it before it is released again.
 On acceptance of an offer, we ask for an immediate deposit of £500 and for our admissions paperwork to be completed.
 The acceptance deposit fee is non-refundable if your son subsequently does not join Homefield Preparatory School.
 However, if he does join us then this sum will be returned to you at the end of your son's last term at the school after outstanding expenses have been cleared.